Employment-Based Immigration: Fourth Preference EB-4

 Some EB-4 classifications allow derivative beneficiaries.
 Your spouse may also be admitted to the United States.
 Your children, unmarried under the age of 21, may be admitted to the United States.
 For more information please see the appropriate “Green Card” link to the right.

-Under section 203(b)(4) of the Immigration and Nationality Act, the International Broadcasting Bureau of the United States Broadcasting Board of Governors (BBG), or a grantee of the BBG, may petition for an alien (and the alien’s accompanying spouse and children) to work as a broadcaster for the BBG or a grantee of the BBG in the United States.
+Under section 203(b)(4) of the Immigration and Nationality Act, the United States Agency for Global Media (USAGM), or a grantee of the USAGM, may petition for an alien (and the alien’s accompanying spouse and children) to work as a broadcaster for the USAGM or a grantee of the USAGM in the United States.
 For the purposes of this section, the terms:

-- BBG grantee means Radio Free Asia, Inc (RFA) or Radio Free Europe/Radio Liberty, Inc. (RFE/RL)
+- USAGM grantee means Radio Free Asia, Inc (RFA) or Radio Free Europe/Radio Liberty, Inc. (RFE/RL)

 - Broadcaster means a reporter, writer, translator, editor, producer or announcer for news broadcasts; hosts for news broadcasts, news analysis, editorial and other broadcast features; or a news analysis specialist.
-The term broadcaster does not include individuals performing purely technical or support services for the BBG or a BBG grantee.
+The term broadcaster does not include individuals performing purely technical or support services for the USAGM or a USAGM grantee.

-All Form I-360 petitions submitted by the BBG or a BBG grantee on behalf of an alien for a broadcaster position with the BBG or BBG grantee must be accompanied by a signed and dated supplemental attestation that contains the following information about the prospective alien broadcaster:
+All Form I-360 petitions submitted by the USAGM or a USAGM grantee on behalf of an alien for a broadcaster position with the USAGM or USAGM grantee must be accompanied by a signed and dated supplemental attestation that contains the following information about the prospective alien broadcaster:

 (i) The job title and a full description of the job to be performed; and

-(ii) The broadcasting expertise held by the alien, including how long the alien has been performing duties that relate to the prospective position or a statement as to how the alien possesses the necessary skills that make him or her qualified for the broadcasting-related position within the BBG or BBG grantee.
+(ii) The broadcasting expertise held by the alien, including how long the alien has been performing duties that relate to the prospective position or a statement as to how the alien possesses the necessary skills that make him or her qualified for the broadcasting-related position within the USAGM or USAGM grantee.

 Follow the instructions on Form I-360 on where to file your petition.